Click image to enlarge

 |

-The name came from the Tansy Ragwort weed which grew in abundance on the point.
+Tansy Point received its name from the Tansy Ragwort weed which grew in abundance on the point.
+The name has been in use since the middle 1800s.

 |